Seminar Accompanying the Lecture Course "Physical Organic Chemistry"

 -

-how can one understand, how can one experimentally demonstrate that there are aromatic systems which carry sp3hybridized carbons in their ring structure? prototypical example: the homotropylium ion
+how can one understand, how can one experimentally demonstrate that there are aromatic systems which carry sp3hybridized carbons in their ring structure? prototypical example: the homotropylium ion? how can one understand aromatic stabilization of systems extended in three dimensions? the tetradehydroadamantane dication diradical is such a molecule

 - R. F. Childs, Acc.
 Chem.
 Res.
 1984, 17, 347